Fourteen Days of Eye-Opening Insights into

 - A few days after returning home, Krijn van der Jagt wrote:

 “On behalf of Dr. Margaret Muthwii, the UBS area coordinator of Africa I would like to express our sincere gratitude and complete satisfaction about the Training Seminar you have organized for us.
 Dr. Muthwii indicated to me that she has received enthusiastic reports from the participants.
-We all feel that a dream came true for our consultants who never visited Israel in their life.
+We all feel that a dream came true for our consultants who never visited Israel in their lives.

 I wish to thank all of you for your great contributions, in guiding, teaching, organizing, and welcoming us in your home and in Israel.
-I sincerely hope many consultants and translators will profit from your valuable services and expertise as they develop in the field of bible translation.
+I sincerely hope many consultants and translators will profit from your valuable services and expertise as they develop in the field of Bible translation.

 Once more, thank you very much and may God bless your ministry…With warm greetings!”